wbzyl/rack-codehighlighter/README.md

 The *examples* directory contains several rackup files.
 Each rackup file uses a different highlighter.
-Install the *shotgun* gem and try, for example, the Pygments highlighter:
+Try, for example, the Pygments highlighter:

-    shotgun pygments.ru
+    rackup coderay.ru

-The results could be checked at *http://localhost:9393*.
+The results could be checked at *http://localhost:9292*.

 ## Try it!